caffeine-storm/bear-wiki/Features.md

 The interception phase collects all command which it was able to intercept into a temporary folder.
 This might be problematic for some use cases.
 Alternatively it can use IPC to send this information to the supervisor process.
 (This is how version 1.x was doing.)

 * Avoid to use not specified resources (planed ...)

+## Support multilib builds

+On intel 64 bits machines OSes are supporting to run 32 bits binaries.
+When a machine hosts 32 and 64 bits libraries are called multilib.
+Build processes can use these mixed software libraries in many different ways.
+(Eg.: only the compiler is a 32 bit binary. or part of the build chain is a 32 bit binary, but the compiler itself is a 64 bit binary. etc...)

+* Support multilib builds (planed ...)

 ## Support MS Windows